pnkfelix/rfcs/text/0000-allocators-with-gc-support.md

     starting with `cursor == 0` and then feeding in the returned cursor

- * This intrinsic takes a dynamic value as input rather than a static type in order to handle things like enums where the number and location of the tracked fields depends on runtime properties of the vaue.
+ * This intrinsic takes a dynamic value as input rather than a static type in order to handle enums, where the number and location of the tracked fields depends on runtime properties of the vaue.

 ### Classification
 [classification]: #classification